AnthonyMRios/bio-cnn/README.md

 This repo is based on the following paper:

-> Kim, Yoon.
+> Yoon Kim.
 "Convolutional neural networks for sentence classification."
 In EMNLP.
 2014.

 Likewise, this code was created for experiments in the following paper:

-> Rios, Anthony, and Ramakanth Kavuluru.
+> Anthony Rios and Ramakanth Kavuluru.
 "Convolutional neural networks for biomedical text classification: application in indexing biomedical articles."
 Proceedings of the 6th ACM Conference on Bioinformatics, Computational Biology and Health Informatics.
 ACM, 2015.